 Use of Atlanta’s John Marshall Law School Name and/or Logo

-No student or student organization may use the AJMLS name or logo for commercial purposes without the written consent of the Dean’s Office and Marketing Office.
+No student or student organization may use the AJMLS name or logo for commercial purposes without written consent.
 Permission will not be granted to individuals.
 Student organizations may receive permission if:

 - The name or logo is used in connection with fundraising which benefits that organization or the school and is not duplicative of others; and

 - The specific use is set forth in the request (e.g. t-shirts, cups, key rings, etc.); and

-- The use is appropriate as determined by the Dean’s Office.
+- The use is appropriate as determined by the Marking Office.